yakaz/sysloggerl/README.md

 * `{default_ident, string()}`

   Specifies the identification string which will be prepended by default to logged messages.
-Default value: `sysloggerl`.
+Default value: `"sysloggerl"`.

 * `{default_facility, syslog:facility()}`